Phonics & Reading

 Please download the Phonics Guide for Parents to give you more information about Read Write Inc.

-By the end of Key Stage 1, it is expected that all children can decode text in a range of ways including phonics.
-This is assessed through the Phonic Screening Check and SAT reading test.
+By the end of Key Stage 1, it is expected that all children can decode text in a range of ways, including phonics.
+This is assessed through the Phonic Screening Check towards the end of Year 1.

-If you have any further questions please speak to your child’s class teacher or the Read, Write Inc Coordinator, Miss Davis.
+If you have any further questions please speak to your child’s class teacher or the reading and phonic coordinator, Miss Davis.